 From the aforesaid explanations the meaning of the Verse of Light becomes clear that: Allah (awj) is the creator and the illuminator of the heavens and the earth.
 By the expression "the heavens and the earth" what is intended is the entirety of the world of existence; all the celestial and the terrestrial existents; the apparent and the hidden worlds.[124]
 "The heavens and the earth" does not merely signify the sky above and the Earth that we inhabit.
 Therefore, the meaning of the verse is that Allah (awj) is the light of the entire universe.
-The reason why the verse has employed this word in lieu of creator is to point to the fact that just as light is itself visible and does not need anything else to make it visible, rather it is light itself that illuminates all other things, Allah (awj), likewise has no creator and there is no other agent that could shed light on Him.
-He is a manifest, clear, and self-evident existent.
-There is no need for formulating reasoning to prove His existence.
+The reason why the verse has employed this word in lieu ofcreator is to point to the fact that just as light is itself visible and does not need anything else to make it visible, rather it is light itself that illuminates all other things, Allah (awj), likewise has no creator and there is no need for formulating reasoning to prove His existence.
 He is the creator of all the other existents of the world of being.
 In the words of Haji Sabzwari, "O You Who are obscured by the intensity of Your light."[125]